Te Waka Pākākano

 - Implementing Te Rautaki Māori | Strategy for Māori Development

 - UC's Bicultural Competence and Confidence Framework paper and Appendix.

 - Links with key strategic partners: Kā Waimaero | Ngāi Tahu Research Centre and Aotahi School of Māori and Indigenous Development.

 - Te Ohu Reo request form

-We are keen to see and hear the role titles and work unit titles already distributed in full use across UC and in our communications from UC to the wider community.
 The UC Te Reo Māori Style Guide is a useful document to help you add these to (e.g.) your webpages, email signatures, business cards.
 Your Kaiārahi can help you with pronunciation of the names relevant to your work.
 You can find the details of your respective Kaiārahi on our Te Waka Pākākano webpage here.

 Thank you for your patience and understanding.
 For any urgent matters, please contact Mary Boyce: email@example.com

 - Maintaining and advancing the University’s profile with iwi organisations.